Deputy (Acadian): Function

-The deputy was more than simply a spokesperson for the community.
-The deputies were much like justices of the peace, sometimes fulfilling the duty of collecting quit-rents.
-Like the justices of the peace, deputies drew much of their authority form the willingness of the community to accept that authority.
+The deputy was more than a spokesperson for the community, being much like justices of the peace, sometimes fulfilling the duty of collecting quit-rents.
+Like justices of the peace, deputies drew much of their authority from the willingness of the community to accept that authority.

 The first deputies were six men, elected in the Annapolis Royal region in 1720.
-The number of deputies grew to 24 by the end of the decade, including four each for Minas, Pisique, Cobequid.
+The number of deputies grew to 24 by the end of the decade, including four each for Minas, Pisique, and Cobequid.
 Beamish Murdoch's A History of Nova Scotia described the deputy's duties:

 12 April 1721, on the representation of Charles Robicheau, deputy of Cobequid, the number of deputies from that district was increased from one to four, (one only being required to attend on the governor.)
 At the same time the number of deputies from Mines was increased from three to twelve, (three only of them being bound to attend on the governor.)
 These deputies were to be annually chosen by the inhabitants, subject to the governor's approval.
 Their duties were to receive and put in execution the orders of the governor, and to report the names of persons disobedient.
 Their expenses in coming and going were to be defrayed by the inhabitants.

-For greater detail of the role of the Acadian Deputy under British rule see Acadia: Governance under the British after 1710.
+The role of the Acadian Deputy evolved under British rule after 1710.

 Major decisions

-Refuse Unconditional Oath (1727)
+Refusing an Unconditional Oath (1727)

-In September 1727, Deputies Charles Landry, Abraham Bourg and Guillaum Bourgois were committed to prison for refusing to take the Oath unless upon conditions.
-They demanded primarily the right to not be pressed into military service against the French or Mi'kmaq, as well as freedom to practice their religion and keep their lands.
+In September 1727, Deputies Charles Landry, Abraham Bourg and Guillaum Bourgois were committed to prison for refusing to take the Oath of Office without conditions, primarily the right to not be pressed into military service against the French or Mi'kmaq, as well as freedom to practice their religion and keep their lands.